ajohnson7458/volante/README.md

 		// an 'ExampleSpoke.props' event (i.e. `${this.name}.props`)
 		someProp: true
 	},
+	updated() {
+		// called after props are updated in response to
+		// 'ExampleSpoke.props' event (see props)
+	},
 	methods: {
 		// methods added to Spoke's this instance someMethod() {